 There won’t be any worries that your delicious food will burn or that it will boil over.
 Your chili is innocently cooking away and waiting for you to ladle it up.

 At my house when it’s warm outside, especially in the summer, I set the slow cooker on a table out on the covered patio or deck that is near an outlet.
 It keeps the house from overheating and it makes me feel like I am cooking al fresco.
 It just feels like a fun way to cook.

 Then on those cold days the slow cooker is more than welcome to add heat to the house.
 Either way I am in my ‘easy dinner mode’.

 There is a bit of prep work at the beginning but it’s basic and quick.
-This White Bean Chili Recipe has a group of spices that work together perfectly with the beans and green chilies.
+It’s sautéing and that brings out another level of flavor in the veggies.
 Gosh, it’s making my mouth water just thinking about it.